Daremonic/payswitch-docs/features/e-commerce-platform-plugins/README.md

 ---
-description: Hyperswitch plugins for the e-commerce platform you use
+description: PaySwitcher plugins for the e-commerce platform you use
 ---

 # 🛍️ E-commerce platform plugins